 The demand for online tutoring has surged in recent years, with the global online tutoring market expected to reach $23.73 billion by 2030, according to a report by Grand View Research.
 The increasing acceptance of online learning and parents' desire for personalized, convenient education options for their children.

-Freelance writing is an great side hustle for parents with special needs children who love to write.
+Freelance writing is an great option as well for parents with special needs children who love to write.
 Freelance writing provides an opportunity to earn money while working from home.
 It is also relatively easy to begin, and no formal education is required as long as you have writing skills.
 In addition, freelance writers can choose to work at their own pace, and this flexibility makes it an attractive option for parents with unpredictable schedules.

 tick red svg